-This report looks at the current state of play within retail, and how the last 18 months has impacted the sector.
-The report has been drafted using European wide research from Savanta commissioned by Brother.
+This report looks at the current state of play within retail, and how the last 18 months have impacted the sector.
+The report has been drafted using European-wide research from Savanta, commissioned by Brother.

-The research has been combined with expert insights from retailers in the UK and Germany, as well as insight from Paul Hamblin, industry expert and editor of Logics Business Magazine.
+The research has been combined with expert insights from retailers in the UK and Germany, as well as insight from Paul Hamblin, industry expert and editor of Logistics Business magazine.